insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

     openid+offline access+Calendars.Read.Shared+Contacts.Read

-We do not need `https://graph.microsoft.com` in the url's *scope* parameter.
+We do not need `https://graph.microsoft.com` in the URL's *scope* parameter.

 ### Theory - Convert Auth Code To Bearer Token